TheMrGong/MCLeaksApiClient/README.md

 ## Contact

-You can contact me regarding questions such as an increase in your rate limit or request an account from the database.
+You can contact me regarding questions such as an increase in your rate limit or request an account be removed from the database.
 To contact me, use my [email](mailto:contact@mail.themrgong.xyz) and please state what you are contacting me about in the subject line (either `Question - *summarization of question*` or `Account Removal Request - *account name*`) If you are contacting me regarding removing an account, you must make sure to have changed the password before